spookyfoods/spookyfoods.github.io/_posts/2025-10-26-pipelining-parallels.md

 Why?
 It's because although safe, the hardware model is quite rigid.
 The fast (**2ns**) 'Fetch' stage is forced to wait **8ns** for the slow (**10ns**) 'Execute' stage, all to stay in sync with the global clock.
 This is called tight coupling, and it's *in Larry David's voice* pretty-pretty inefficient.
 In our simulation, we can do better.
 Why should our `fetch_worker` be forced to stop and sleep just because our `execute_worker` is slow.
 So instead of a 1-item buffer, we are going to use a different pattern using a **multi-item-buffer**.
 An `std::queue`.
 By using a queue, we create a shock-absorber, of sorts.
-1. Our fast fetch_worker (the info 'Producer') can work ahead consequently as soon as it generates an ouptut, filling the queue with 5, 10, or 100 items.
+1. Our fast fetch_worker (the info 'Producer') can work ahead consequently as soon as it generates an output, filling the queue with 5, 10, or 100 items.
 2. Our slow execute_worker (the 'Consumer') can then process those items at its own, slower pace.
 Wow, so this is the famous **Producer-Consumer** pattern, I saw plastered all over when I was doing my initial superficial review of what concurrency might me.
 It's far more flexible and efficient because it decouples our workers.